springdoc/springdoc-openapi/docs/index.md

 ### Library for springdoc-openapi integration with swagger-ui
 *   Automatically deploys swagger-ui to a spring-boot 2 application
-*   Documentation will be available at the following url:
 *   The Swagger UI page should then be available at http://server:port/context-path/swagger-ui.html
     * server: The server name or IP
     * port: The server port